Key Points:

 In environments where workplace violence or misunderstandings are increasing concerns, building a sense of safety and empathy is key.
 And communication with patients is often the first and most powerful tool in achieving this.

-In short: effective communication with patients reduces the risk of conflict, increases clarity, and builds loyalty.
+In short: effective communication with patients reduces the risk of conflict, increases clarity, improves patient adherence to treatment plans, builds loyalty, and most importantly, significantly reduces the risk of medical errors and malpractice claims.

 Since we’re now understanding why effective communication with patients is important, we may proceed with presenting the best practices for physicians and whole facilities.
 By implementing them, you are bound to see the results in a short time.
 So, how to communicate with patients effectively?